This free guide outlines everything you need to know to protect your lien rights and get paid in Arkansas.

 Everything you’ll need is provided in this guidebook:

 - What a mechanics lien is and how it works to get you paid on construction jobs

-- A simple, 4-step breakdown of the lien process
+- A simple, step-by-step breakdown of the lien process

 - What must be included when filing a lien in Arkansas